 - This one goes to the banking industry.

-- In an IT job, you have uncertain timings at work, working in nights ( so that you can manage your US client’s timing) and no holidays on many occasions.
+- In an IT job, you have uncertain timings at work, working nights ( so that you can manage your US client’s timing) and no holidays on many occasions.

 - But that’s not the case with banks.
 Timings are fixed.
 You get more holidays than IT industry.
 This means you get to spend more time with your family and friends.
 You will never work on Holi, Diwali, Eid and Christmas.
-Hence, bank jobs helps you to maintain an effective work-life balance.
+Hence, bank jobs help you to maintain an effective work-life balance.

-- It takes around 10 years of blood and sweat to become a Mid level Manager in an IT firm.
+- It takes around 10 years of blood and sweat to become a Mid-level Manager in an IT firm.
 Even then there is always a sword of uncertainty hanging over your faith.

-- If you join as a probationary officers (PO) in PSBs you rise to become Branch Manager within 4-5 years and if you are fortunate enough, you can rise to the post of Chairman.
+- If you join as a probationary officer (PO) in PSBs you rise to become Branch Manager within 4-5 years and if you are fortunate enough, you can rise to the post of Chairman.

 We have now compared Bank PO and IT industry jobs on 6 parameters.